-Next you’ll want to set your main slider settings.
-Select your slider layout and grid (in pixels).
-Fixed will remain the same size, custom gives you options to add grid sizes based on the size of the screen, auto-responsive will automatically adjust to the size of your browser to remain full-width, and full-screen will fill your entire browser screen with the slider.
+Choose a slide layout: Select your slider layout and grid (in pixels).
+You can set custom grid sizes based on the size of the screen, though full-screen will fill your entire browser screen.
 No matter which option you choose, you’ll need to add a Grid width & height which will determine the size of your layer container.

 To the right you’ll see a bunch of slider options.

 General Settings: Set slideshow options, set your default slide duration (length of time a slide is shown for), edit default transitions/animations and backgrounds, enable the progress bar (and edit the position and style), edit 1st slide settings, enable next slide on focus and disable blur.